 Our curriculum offers stimulating and creative learning with a focus on the basic skills of speaking and listening, reading, writing and maths.
 In order to equip the children for their whole lives, Blackwell develops well rounded children for the future through the development of personal and social skills, healthy lifestyles and skills for life, including SMSC (Social, Moral, Spiritual and Cultural education)

-We work as a school community on whole school topics, over a five year rolling programme, which focus strongly on the learning process.
+We work as a school community on whole school topics, over a five year rolling programme, which focus strongly on the learning process and generating thinking as well as the acquisition of knowledge.
 Each topic lasts for a few weeks and children work towards an outcome whilst developing learning and social skills during their project work.
 Topics are designed to develop a sense of community and citizenship and an appreciation of the world in which we live.
-Our Forest School work based on a Scandinavian outdoor learning philosophy supports this ethos as does our Philosophy for Children programme and SMSC work.
+Our Forest School work, based on a Scandinavian outdoor learning philosophy, supports this ethos as does our Philosophy for Children programme, Dilemma Based Learning application and SMSC work.
 We regularly invite visitors to enhance curriculum work and also participate in relevant educational visits.

 Click here to view our overview of curriculum.